SkelpieX/Assignment1-SoftwareDesign/README.md

    - Method: `testCreateApple()`

 ***Make sure that `ItemManifest.csv` is in the same directory as the Java files if cloning/downloading to local machine.
+**** Made a mistake when pushing the project into github and missed the src folder where the java files should reside.
+Code should still run as expected.